 Merseyside has a well developed transport network, served by road, rail and water based transport options.
 The road network provides access through the main urban areas with connections to regional and national road motorway network.
-Key roads include the M53, M62, M57, M6 and M56 along with several arterial roads into the Merseyside area and two road tunnels run under the River Mersey connecting Liverpool to the Wirral (Queensway and Kingsway tunnels).
-One rail/road bridge crosses the river at Halton and Runcorn.
+Key roads include the M53, M62, M57, M6 and M56 along with several arterial roads into the Merseyside area and two road and one rail tunnels run under the River Mersey connecting Liverpool to the Wirral (Queensway and Kingsway tunnels).
+One rail/road bridge crosses the river at Halton and Runcorn, with a second road crossing granted permission and due to be completed by 2016.